Unified Embodied VLM Reasoning with Robotic Action via Autoregressive Discretized Pre-training: Related Works

 \subsection{Vision-Language-Action Models}

-Current VLA architectures predominantly fall into two categories based on their action representation strategies. \paragraph{Discrete Quantization and Autoregressive Tokenization} A prominent class of VLAs transforms continuous robotic actions into discrete tokens, allowing the model to treat action prediction as a next-token prediction task similar to natural language \cite{rt2, openvla, zawalski2024robotic, vqvla, liang2025discrete, liu2025hybridvla, vla0}.
-While this approach benefits from the mature optimization landscape of Transformer-based VLMs, it is constrained by the precision-efficiency trade-off.
+Current VLA architectures predominantly fall into two categories based on their action representation strategies. \paragraph{Discrete Quantization and Autoregressive Tokenization} A prominent class of VLAs transforms continuous robotic actions into discrete tokens, allowing the model to treat action prediction as a next-token prediction task similar to natural language \cite{rt2, openvla, zawalski2024robotic, vqvla, liang2025discrete, liu2025hybridvla, vla0, faster}.
+While this approach benefits from the mature optimization landscape of Transformer-based VLMs, its maximum potential is inherently constrained by the action tokenizer.
 Concretely, simple uniform binning requires an excessively large vocabulary to achieve the resolution necessary for fine motor control~\cite{openvla}, whereas learned quantization methods suffer from imprecise execution~\cite{vqvla}.
-Recent attempts like FAST \cite{pertsch2025fast} utilize byte-pair encoding (BPE) to achieve compact action compression, which introduce variable-length sequence structures that destabilize autoregressive decoding.
+Recent attempts like FAST \cite{pertsch2025fast} utilize byte-pair encoding (BPE) to achieve compact action compression, which introduces variable-length sequence structures that destabilize autoregressive decoding~\cite{stablefast}.

-\paragraph{Continuous Control via Generative Action Heads} To achieve the high-fidelity control required for dexterous tasks, several recent works have integrated continuous action representations using diffusion or flow-matching objectives \cite{Octo2024, black2410pi0, bu2025agibot, bjorck2025gr00t, black2025pi05, shukor2025smolvla, shi2025memoryvla, lv2025f1, qu2025eo, yang2025instructvla, liu2025hybridvla}.
+\paragraph{Continuous Control via Generative Action Heads} To achieve the high-fidelity control required for dexterous tasks, several recent works have integrated continuous action representations using diffusion or flow-matching objectives \cite{Octo2024, black2410pi0, bu2025agibot, bjorck2025gr00t, black2025pi05, shukor2025smolvla, shi2025memoryvla, qu2025eo, yang2025instructvla, liu2025hybridvla, chen2025internvlam1}.
 While these generative heads offer superior precision, they often face significant optimization conflicts when paired with discrete VLM backbones.
 Specifically, high-frequency gradients from the action-denoising objective can interfere with and degrade the VLM's pre-trained semantic reasoning capabilities.
 Current literature addresses this through complex architectural safeguards: Driess et al. \cite{driess2025knowledge} propose ``Knowledge Insulation'' to block gradient flow into the backbone, while ChatVLA \cite{Zhou2025chatvla} utilizes ``Phased Alignment'' to incrementally synchronize multimodal modalities.